CumulusNetworks/cldemo-roh-dad/README.md

 Quickstart: Run the demo
 ------------------------
 Before running this demo, install [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds) and [Vagrant](https://releases.hashicorp.com/vagrant/).
-The currently supported versions of VirtualBox and Vagrant can be found in the [cldemo-vagrant](https://github.com/cumulusnetworks/cldemo-vagrant) prequisites section.
+The currently supported versions of VirtualBox and Vagrant can be found on the main [cldemo-vagrant](https://github.com/cumulusnetworks/cldemo-vagrant#prerequisites) documentation page under the "prequisites" section.

+Once the prequisites have been installed, proceed with the steps below.

 ```
 git clone https://github.com/cumulusnetworks/cldemo-vagrant